googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 ### Open Match Core

 Open Match comprises of a set of services hosted in a Kubernetes cluster.
-The core functionality of Open Match is exposed by these services over gRPC and HTTP.
+These services expose the core functionality of Open Match over gRPC and HTTP

 #### Open Match Frontend